 The TPA Property is located in Baltimore County, Maryland within the southeastern corner of the Baltimore metropolitan area, and approximately nine miles from downtown.
 The property encompasses approximately 3,100 acres of land located on a peninsula situated on the Patapsco River near its confluence with the Chesapeake Bay, and physically positioned in the mouth of the heavily industrialized and urbanized Baltimore Harbor / Patapsco River region.
-Figure 1 shows the location and boundaries of the Tradepoint Atlantic property.
-Figure 2 shows the shaded area to be covered in the Site-wide Groundwater CMS, and the relation to the CPA and RWM areas to be addressed in separate groundwater CMS reports.
+Figure 1 shows the location and boundaries of the TPA Property.

 From the late 1800s until 2012, the property was used for the production and manufacturing of steel.
-Iron and steel production operations and processes at the TPA Property included raw material handling, coke production, sinter production, iron production, steel production, and semi-finished and finished product preparation.
+Iron and steel production operations and processes at the Site included raw material handling, coke production, sinter production, iron production, steel production, and semi-finished and finished product preparation.
 In 1970, Sparrows Point was the largest steel facility in the United States, producing hot and cold rolled sheets, coated materials, pipes, plates, and rod and wire.
-The steelmaking operations at the facility ceased in fall 2012, and the steel mill has been demolished.
+The steelmaking operations at the facility ceased in fall 2012 and the steel mill has been demolished.
 Current plans for the TPA Property include redevelopment over the next several years.
 Some portions of the TPA Property have already undergone remediation and/or redevelopment.